aitorbarbosa/juegoseducativos/README.md

 - **Maze Stars** – Each maze level tracks the stars you've earned so you can work toward a perfect 5-star score over multiple attempts.
 - **Coins** – Earn coins at the end of every game.
 Your total coins accumulate across all game modes and sessions.

+For details on the upcoming Classification mode revamp, see [CLASIFICACION.md](CLASIFICACION.md).

 ## Local Storage & Dependencies

 Game settings, progress, high scores, and maze star achievements are saved using the browser's `localStorage` API.
 The HTML file loads external resources from CDNs, including Tailwind CSS for styles, Google Fonts for typography, and Tone.js for audio playback.